Colon and Rectal Surgery Fellowship

 Clinical conferences, seminars, journal club and one-on-one instruction are important parts of the Cedars-Sinai Colorectal Fellowship Program.
 The fellow actively participates in the following:

 - A weekly one-hour Inflammatory Bowel Disease clinical conference involving colorectal surgeons and the gastroenterology staff.
 Clinical cases are presented in an attempt to optimize medical and surgical management of these diseases.
-In the last week of each month, this conference includes pathologists who provide clinicopathologic insights into these diseases.
 The fellow is expected to present and discuss cases at these conferences.

 - A weekly Colorectal Surgery Clinical Conference lasting one-hour with all colorectal staff in attendance.
 At this conference, cases operated on in the previous week are discussed.
 Specific indications, diagnostic management, surgical procedures, and complications are also addressed.
 The fellow is expected to present and discuss cases at these conferences.
 In the last week of each month, this conference becomes a Journal Club.
 Journals aimed at gastrointestinal disease will be discussed.
 The primary journal will be Diseases of the Colon and Rectum.